greeta-movie/movies-ui/README.md

 ### Step-06: Build Docker Images with Github Actions

-- go to the root directory of your cloned movie-api github repository
+- go to the root directory of your cloned movies-api github repository

-- Commit your movie-api changes to github (it should trigger creation of docker images pipeline and then movie-infra pipeline)
+- Commit your movies-api changes to github (it should trigger creation of docker images pipeline and then movies-infra pipeline)
 ```
 git add .
 git commit -m "your comment"
 git push origin
 ````

-- wait until movie-api pipeline in github is finished and movie-infra pipeline is started
+- wait until movies-api pipeline in github is finished and movies-infra pipeline is started

-- movie-infra pipeline automatically changes docker image versions to the versions of docker images, created in movie-api pipeline and pushes new docker image versions to movie-infra repository
+- movies-infra pipeline automatically changes docker image versions to the versions of docker images, created in movies-api pipeline and pushes new docker image versions to movies-infra repository

 ### Step-07: Deploy Infrastructure to AWS with Terraform:

-- go to the root directory of your cloned movie-infra github repository
+- go to the root directory of your cloned movies-infra github repository

-- pull changes from movie-infra repository and run terraform
+- pull changes from movies-infra repository and run terraform

 ```
 git pull